bbfrederick/rapidtide/docs/theoryofoperation.rst

 is sufficiently periodic that that the correctly delayed signal is indistinguishable from the signal one or more periods away, then it doesn’t matter which signal is removed – the resulting denoised signal is the same.
+As the Host in Westworld asked - "Well if you can't tell, does it matter?"
+In this case, no.  Sadly, for those of you care more about hemodynamics than neuronal activation (raises hand), this is NOT ok, and we have to figure out how to deal with it.

-**Mitigation of pseudoperiodicity:** While we continue to work on fully resolving this issue, we have a number of ways of dealing with this.
+**Mitigation of pseudoperiodicity:** While we continue to work on fully resolving this issue, we have a number of hackish ways of dealing with this.
 First of all, spectral analysis of the sLFO signal allows us to determine if the signal may be problematic.
 Rapidtide checks the autocorrelation function of the sLFO signal for large sidelobes with